alfred-jayaprakash/kke-solutions/jenkins/Deployment-Using-Jenkins.md

 # Deployment Using Jenkins
 ## Introduction
-This task is quite similar to [Create Chained Builds](./Create-Chained-Builds.md).
+This task is quite similar to, but easier than, [Create Chained Builds](./Create-Chained-Builds.md) task.

 The task involves 2 steps:
   * First step is to install and configure HTTPD in all 3 appserver hosts.
 Recommendation is to perform this step manually